 While snow-covered roofs can make for a picturesque winter scene, the combination of freshly fallen snow with the melting and refreezing of snow can place stress on the roof of your home or business.
-If more than a foot of heavy, wet snow and ice have accumulated on the roof, you should have it removed.

 Snow Removal Tips

 The amount of snow and ice your roof can support will depend on a number of factors, including the roof type, as well as the age and condition of the structure.
 But a good rule to keep in mind is if more than a foot of heavy, wet snow and ice has accumulated on your roof, you should have it removed.

 Clearing the snow off your roof from the gutters or eaves upwards of three to four feet after each winter storm can help prevent ice dams from forming.
 Remember to avoid using a ladder in snowy and icy conditions.
 This can be extremely dangerous and is best left to professionals.

 For Flat Roofs